 Pass the urban cafe and let the scent of freshly ground ManCoCo beans and the intoxicating hum of activity pull you in to where the baristas work their magic on the La Marcozzo machine and small collection of filter kit.

 Customer service tops the agenda for manager Lizzie Harper, and her whole team work hard to make their customers feel at home in the industrial-chic space.
-Braille menus are available on request, and the chatty rabble behind the busy bar are always up for recommending their current faves from the brunch specials
+Braille menus are available on request, and the chatty rabble behind the busy bar are always up for recommending their current faves from the brunch specials.

 The perfect spot to gather with friends for brunch, expect a prolonged period of silence while your party contemplates the various options including house-baked granola, french toast and smashed pumpkin.

-Takk Coffee House
+Takk Coffee House and Brunch Kitchen

 A bazaar of beans awaits at this Nordic-inspired hangout in Manchester’s Northern Quarter.